-Shakyamuni was born some 2,500 years ago to the royal family of an area in what is now Nepal.
+Prince Siddhartha (also known as Shakyamuni, or Gautama) was born some 2,500 years ago in Lumbini, to the royal family of an area in what is now Nepal.
 Shakyamuni observed the sufferings of birth, aging, sickness and death and, although he was then young and healthy himself, he perceived that these sufferings were an unavoidable aspects of human life.
 He renounced secular life and embarked on a quest for a true philosophy that would elucidate the meaning of life for all people.

 Shakyamuni realized that people were suffering due to the ignorance of the sanctity of their own lives and to self-centeredness arising from attachment to elusive desires and destructive egotism.
-After awakening to the true nature of life, Shakyamuni traveled widely, sharing his wisdom with others.
-Shakyamuni taught that by awakening to the universal Law one could release oneself from the lesser self and manifest one’s pure state of life.
+After awakening to the true nature of life, Shakyamuni travelled widely, sharing his wisdom with others.
+Shakyamuni taught that by awakening to the universal Law one could release oneself from the lesser self and manifest one’s pure and highest state of life.
 This according to him was the most dignified and essential quality needed in order to live fully human lives.

 The Lotus Sutra describes Shakyamuni’s vow made in the distant past to elevate the life state of all living beings to that which he had attained.
 The Lotus Sutra calls for acts of compassion in order to inherit and actualize Shakyamuni’s eternal hope.

 The Lotus Sutra expresses the essential wish to attain unshakable happiness for oneself and all others and reveals Shakyamuni’s core teaching of how to lead people to overcome the root cause of suffering.
-Over several centuries, the teachings of the Lotus Sutra and Shakyamuni’s true intent were clarified and universalized by various Buddhist scholars thereby gaining a multilayered richness.
+Over several centuries, the teachings of the Lotus Sutra and Shakyamuni’s true intent were clarified and universalized by various scholars thereby gaining a multi-layered richness.